apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 In large hive deployments, thread and connection pools of thousands have been known to have been set.

 Small pool: small value in `fs.s3a.connection.maximum`.
-Cost of having many S3A instances in the same process low.
-But: limit on how many connections can be open at at a time.
+* Keeps network/memory cost of having many S3A instances in the same process low.
+* But: limit on how many connections can be open at at a time.

-Large Pool.
+* Large Pool.
 More HTTP connections can be created and kept, but cost of keeping network connections increases unless idle time is reduced through `fs.s3a.connection.idle.time`.

 If exceptions are raised with about timeouts acquiring connections from the pool, this can be a symptom of
 * Heavy load.
 Increase pool size and acquisition timeout `fs.s3a.connection.acquisition.timeout`
 * Process failing to close open input streams from the S3 store.
-Fix: Find uses of `open()`/`openFile()` and make sure that the streams are being `close()d`j
+  Fix: Find uses of `open()`/`openFile()` and make sure that the streams are being `close()d`

 *Retirement of HTTP Connections.*

 Connections are retired from the pool by `fs.s3a.connection.idle.time`, the maximum time for idle connections, and `fs.s3a.connection.ttl`, the maximum life of any connection in the pool, even if it repeatedly reused.

 Limiting idle time saves on network connections, at the cost of requiring new connections on subsequent S3 operations.